Revolut Premium & Revolut Metal For Digital Nomads, Are They Worth The Price in 2022?

 British fintech Revolut took the banking world by storm with their multicurrency, completely digital, mobile-only banking solution.
-I’ve been a Revolut Premium user for quite some time now.
-Recently, they announced a metal card with an even more premium tier.
-In this article, I want to discuss if these subscription options are worth their price for digital nomads.
+I’ve been a Revolut Premium user for quite some time.
+In 2018, Revolut announced a new premium tier with access to a metal card.
+In this article, I discuss whether upgrading a paid plan makes sense, with an emphasis on digital nomads and frequent travellers.

 The Future Of Banking

-Having a personal account in a traditional bank is becoming an anachronism for all of us in the digital age, but for digital nomads, it is a real nightmare.
+Having a bank account in a traditional bank is becoming an anachronism for all of us in the digital age, but for digital nomads, it is a real nightmare.
 As soon as I moved out of Spain, and informed the Spanish Tax Office that I was no longer a resident there, I received a letter from my Spanish bank threatening to close my account unless I informed them of where I was going, and send them proof of residence and utility bills of my new location.

-Obviously, if that happens to you, and you are, say, in Eastern Asia, traveling back to Western Europe just to be able to operate with your bank again is an unjustifiable waste of time and money.
+If that happens to you while you are in Eastern Asia, traveling back to Western Europe just to fill in a form is an unjustifiable waste of time and money.
 But these problems are just the tip of the iceberg of the problem with traditional banks.

 The Standard Revolut Service

-Of all the digital banking solutions I have tried, for personal finances, the clear winner is, in my opinion, Revolut.
+Of all the digital banking solutions I have tried, the clear winner is Revolut.

-Doing a quick comparison with the previous scenario, I can log in to my app securely with my fingerprint.
-I don’t need a coordinate card, as every potentially dangerous operation needs, apart from my biometric identification, a confirmation from my own phone.
-If any of my cards get stolen, I can freeze it right away.
-If I forget the PIN for my card, I can remember it anytime securely login into the app.
-Last, if my phone gets stolen or lost, I can contact support and configure my Revolut account in another phone.
+Doing a quick comparison with the previous scenario, with Revolut, I can log in to my app securely with my fingerprint.
+I don’t need coordinate cards or stuff like that.
+Every potentially dangerous operation needs, apart from my biometric identification, a confirmation from my own phone.
+If any of my cards gets stolen, I can freeze it right away.
+If I forget the PIN number of my card, I can remember it anytime by login into the app.
+Most importantly, if my phone gets stolen or lost, I can contact support and configure my Revolut account in another phone.

-With Revolut, I have an account on every currency I may need.
+With Revolut, I have an account on every currency I need.
 From dollars to euros, from Bahts to Czech Korunas.
-If I travel to a new country, most probably I can open an account in that currency for my Revolut card, top it up with some money, and start spending in local currency.
-Topping up the Revolut account is as easy as assigning a salary from my Estonian company.
+If I travel to a new country, chances are, I can open an account in that currency in seconds, top it up with some money, and start spending in local currency.
+The same happens with Wise, the banking solution I use for my Estonian company.

 Revolut multi-currency account is not limited to fiat currency, though.
-I have a Bitcoin account and I can exchange from fiat to cryptocurrency with just two taps.
-Unfortunately, you can’t make crypto transfers to external accounts yet.
+I have a Bitcoin account and I can exchange between fiat and cryptocurrency in a few taps.
+Unfortunately, you can’t make crypto transfers to or from external accounts yet.

 Revolut Premium And Revolut Metal

 The standard Revolut plan is free.
 However, for £6.99/m, you can subscribe to the premium tier.
-I did that some months ago, so I have been able to experience both for some time.
-But what does this plan offer?
+I did that for a year, so I’ve been able to experience the differences between both plans.

-Just some days ago, Revolut announced a new type of card, made of metal.
-Alongside this cool new card, you get some extra advantages.
-For starters, the amount of money you can withdraw from ATMs is £600 instead of £400 a month.
-Also, a concierge service that supposedly offers you “quality assistance for hotel reservations, flight bookings, exclusive events and more”.
-This seems to work by contacting support and asking them to book you a flight or to help you find a restaurant.
+Revolut also has a Metal plan that gets you an even fancier debit card made of metal.
+You also get some extra advantages.
+First, the amount of money you can withdraw from ATMs every month is £600 instead of £400.
+You also get a concierge service.
+It offers you quality assistance for hotel reservations, flight bookings, exclusive events and more.
+This works by contacting support and asking them to book you a flight or to help you find a restaurant.

-Last, but not least, you will enjoy a cashback service that will bring you up to 0.1% cashback in Europe and 1% outside of Europe in any of the 24 supported fiat currencies & 5 crypto-currencies.
+Last, but not least, you will enjoy a cashback service.
+It gives you up to 0.1% cashback in Europe and 1% outside of Europe in any of the supported fiat and crypto currencies.

-So, given all you get for the standard tier, is it worth upgrading?
-Let’s find out.
+With all you get just with the standard tier, is it worth upgrading?

 How Does Revolut Premium Compare To The Free Tier?

-Ok, so after some months of using Revolut premium, is it worth paying the price?
-I will focus here on the benefits you may get for your money if you are a digital nomad.
+After one year of using Revolut premium, was it worth paying the price, in my opinion?
+I will focus here on the benefits you get for your money especially for nomads and frequent travelers.

 You may be thinking that being a digital nomad, the medical insurance is a big plus, and a reason alone to subscribe to the premium tier.
-However, don’t forget that this is a travel insurance, not a global health insurance.
-As I explain in my previous article, this kind of insurance is not a long-term solution for digital nomads.
-Why?
+However, don’t forget that this is travel insurance, not a global health insurance.
+As I explain in my previous article, this kind of insurance is not a good solution for digital nomads.

 In short, you will only be covered for 40 days after you leave your “home country”.
-If you are a real digital nomad, you probably don’t even have a home country or, if you do, you don’t travel there anymore.
-Additionally, you will only be covered for emergencies.
-That will not cover all your medical needs and is not a proper solution in the long run.
+If you are a real digital nomad, you probably don’t even have a home country or, if you do, you don’t travel there often.
+Additionally, you are only be covered for emergencies.
+Travel insurance won’t cover all your medical needs and hence it’s not a proper solution in the long run.

-The delayed baggage insurance is nice, especially if you travel regularly, but again, it will only cover you in trips from your “home country”, and will not cover canceled flights, or delayed domestic flights.
+The delayed baggage insurance is nice, especially if you travel regularly, but again, it will only cover you in trips from and back to your “home country”.
+It won’t cover canceled flights, or delayed domestic flights either.

 What Does Revolut Metal Offer?

 Recently, Revolut announced its new Metal subscription plan, alongside a cool metal card, complete with an Apple-like video and marketing campaign.
-While I was watching the video, I was waiting for Johny Ive to suddenly appear saying something like “The new Revolut Metal card design is remarkably extraordinary, unapologetically metal”…
+While I watched the video, I was waiting for Johny Ive to suddenly appear saying something like “The new Revolut Metal card design is remarkably extraordinary, and now, unapologetically metallic”…

 But apart from that sumptuous, lavish card, are there any real reasons for committing to £12.99 every month to enjoy its benefits?

-As mentioned earlier, the increased ATM withdrawal limit does not really add anything for me.
+As mentioned earlier, the increased ATM withdrawal limit does not really add anything valuable to me.

 So what about the concierge service?
 To be honest, having universal access to the internet these days, and apps like SkyScanner, Booking, and Yelp, I don’t really need to call Revolut support to ask for the best restaurant around or to book a last-minute trip.
 I can do it myself.

 Now, regarding the cashback… it might seem like a big deal at first, but consider that you are spending around 13€ every month with Revolut Metal.
 That means that, in order to just recoup your investment, you will need to spend 1.300€ a month in, say, Asia, with your Revolut account.
-That’s a lot of money to spend in Asia.
+That’s a lot of money to spend in Asia just to break even.
 However, if you travel around Europe, you will need to spend 10x that amount, concretely, 13.000€ a month!

 Obviously, you are not going to become rich with Revolut Metal’s cashback.

 So the verdict?
-Well, after using Revolut premium for months, I can confidently say that I won’t probably renew my subscription.
+Well, after using Revolut premium for a whole year, I didn’t renew my subscription.
 It’s not worth it in my opinion.
 As I described before, the feature that got me more excited about, the medical insurance, is useless for digital nomads.

-That’s a big disappointment, and something Revolut should consider, as I believe digital nomads make up for a huge percentage of their market.
-The virtual, disposable cards are nice, but not enough to justify the subscription price, especially when you can just create a new virtual card and freeze or delete it after using it.
+That’s a big disappointment, and something Revolut should consider, as I believe digital nomads make up a large percentage of their market.
+The virtual, disposable cards are also another killing feature, but are available in the free plan nowadays.

-I do not plan to upgrade to the Metal plan either.
-In my view, this product is for folks who want to feel exclusive by showing their metal cards when they pay for the latest iPhone as soon as it gets on sale, just to brag about it.
+I do not plan to upgrade to the Metal plan anytime soon.
+In my view, this product is for folks who want to feel exclusive by showing their metal cards when they pay for the latest iPhone as soon as it’s available.
+You know the type.
 It does not really add anything to your life, especially if you are a digital nomad.
 So spend those 13€ a month in something more useful for you.

-Some time ago, I contacted the Revolut staff, and White Horse (the company providing Revolut’s health insurance) to ask them about the possibility of upgrading my policy, turning it into a yearly, global health insurance.
+Some time ago, I contacted the Revolut staff, and White Horse (the company providing Revolut’s health insurance) to ask them about the possibility of upgrading my policy, turning it into a yearly, global health insurance, for a premium.
 I was willing to pay for that service.
 Unfortunately, they were not very open-minded about that possibility.

 Revolut found its initial niche in the nomad community.
-When I heard about this new Revolut Metal card, I wondered if they would make a bold move in that sense and offer a truly premium service for digital nomads.
-That will obviously include this global health insurance policy I mentioned.
-Unfortunately, that’s not the case, but I would love if Revolut, or somebody else, decided to offer that.
-I will be the first customer in line.
+When I heard about this new Revolut Metal card, I wondered if they would return to their roots and offer a truly premium service for digital nomads.
+That will obviously include global health insurance policy.
+Unfortunately, that was not the case.
+Revolut has become mainstream, and its customer base is not just travelers anymore.

-In this article, I share my experience with the Revolut Premium subscription and discuss if it is worth getting it for digital nomads.
-I also share my thoughts about the new Revolut Metal card, announced just some days ago.
+In this article, I share my experience with the Revolut Premium and Metal subscriptions and discuss if it is worth the price for digital nomads.

-Unfortunately, probably the most exciting feature about the premium plan, the health insurance, is just a regular travel insurance, so not really useful if you don’t have the benefit of a home country.
-Similarly, the Metal tier adds a lot in branding image and fancy hype, but little in terms of real benefits.
+Unfortunately for us, perpetual travelers, the most exciting feature about the premium plan, the health insurance, is just a regular travel insurance, so not really useful when you no longer have a “home country”.
+Similarly, the Metal tier adds a lot in terms of branding and hype, but little in terms of real benefits.

 So long story short, my advice would be to stick with the standard plan.

 Am I missing something?
-Care to share your opinion about Revolut Premium or Revolut Metal?
-Don’t forget to leave a comment below!
+Do you want to share your opinion on Revolut Premium or Revolut Metal?
+Don’t hesitate to let us know in the comments below!